Epirus and Thesprotia

 The scenery is stupendous.
 Perhaps, like us, you too will spot an Eagle flying overhead – a snake clutched between its talons.

-Ioannina Hotel and Evening Meal
+Ioannina Hotel and Evening Meal< Orraron

 Despite its tiny size and already having lost its walls in 167BC it was one of four final pockets of resistance against the Romans.